Miaonster/PacManagerVue/README.md

 Pac Manager
 ===========

-*This repository, which is just for practice, is writtern in Vuejs and based on node-webkit.*
+*This repository is based on Vuejs, Seajs and node-webkit.*

 ![image](./asset/icon.png)

-A private repository.

-This manager is used to manage my keywords list of my pac file.
+This manager can parse the default **PAC file** of [ShadowsocksX](https://github.com/shadowsocks/shadowsocks-iOS/tree/master/ShadowsocksX).
+You can add new domain and delete one conveniently.

 ![image](./asset/screenshot.png)